Affiliate Site Maintenance (& Avoiding Potentially Costly Mistakes)

 Check your stats

 By this, I mean affiliate stats, analytics stats, advertising stats, and Adsense stats – whatever data you can check for your site or blog, you should check.
 These can help you identify any huge or obvious problems.
 Have a big loss in search engine traffic?
 You have an SEO problem you need to fix.
 AdSense impressions down, but site traffic is the same?
 You may have a problem with your code or ad relevancy you need to fix.
 Affiliate sales down but the traffic clicking on your affiliate links is steady?
-The merchant may have updated an offer to be less attractive, killed a creative or be skimming your sales – and you definitely need to check into it.
+The merchant may have updated an offer to be less attractive, killed a creative or be skimming your sales – and you need to check into it.

-It seems like WP comes out with an update every six days at this point, but every update is usually released to close security loopholes and not add new features, so you need to make sure your site is as up to date as possible (whatever platform you use) to avoid getting hacked and potentially losing search traffic and readers as a result.
+It seems like WP comes out with an update every six days at this point, but every update is usually released to close security loopholes and not add new features.
+So you need to make sure your site is as up to date as possible (whatever platform you use) to avoid getting hacked and potentially losing search traffic and readers as a result.
 Also be sure to keep your plugins up to date as well.

 Back up your blog database

-This is something that should be done regularly and before every update anyway.
-But it’s important enough that I figured I’d mention it in its own section.
-While irretrievably losing a database isn’t something that happens often, you never want to put yourself in the position of being unlucky enough to one day find yourself an exception without having a backup.
+Database backups are something that should be done regularly and before every update anyway.
+But it's important enough that I figured I'd mention it in its own section.
+While irretrievably losing a database isn't something that happens often, you never want to put yourself in the position of being unlucky enough to one day find yourself an exception without having a backup.
 Instructions here.

 Every Three Months